 The application seeks to retain the existing 'Shop' land use, with the tenancy intended to be used a clothing store.
 As the 'Shop' use remains as previously approved, the scope of the application relates to the works component of the proposal only.
-Activities within each area of the premises are as follows:
+The applicants reasoning for the proposed alternations and additions is to: